The five-acre Food Bank Farm consists of a propagation house, three high tunnels, a demonstration garden, bee hives, and field growing space.

 Also, a third new high tunnel was constructed and planted full of vegetable crops.
 Thanks to a generous donation of equipment from Corteva Agriscience, the farm team and volunteers installed high quality greenhouse tables in the propagation house to optimize the space for seed starting.
 Additional growing spaces were also established on the farm including a small fruit orchard consisting of apple and pear trees and raspberries.

-The farm is maintained by a full-time Community Farm Manager, interns, and volunteers from the community.
+The farm is maintained by three full-time team members, interns, and volunteers from the community.

 For more information: